& Other Stories x Brianna Lance Collab Is A Work Of Art — How R29 Editors Styled It

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-If you didn’t think you could love an & Other Stories collaboration more than the one the popular Swedish brand released with London-based designer Susan Fang in April (we definitely didn’t!), get ready to retrieve your wallet and hit “add to cart” once again.
-On June 20, & Other Stories is partnering with artist Brianna Lance — and the result is a work of (fashion) art.
+If you didn’t think you could love an & Other Stories collaboration more than the one the popular Swedish brand released with London-based designer Susan Fang in April (we definitely didn’t!), get ready to retrieve your wallet and hit “add to cart” once again. & Other Stories has partnered with artist Brianna Lance for a capsule collection available on 20th June — and the result is a work of (fashion) art.

 AdvertisementADVERTISEMENT